asimkt/react-ts-rquery-story-boilerplate/README.md

 - URL Stored state for easy bookmarking the results
 - Atomic design for easy maintenance and onboarding of devs
 - Lint staged and prettier for style guidelines

+This project was bootstrapped from [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts